lluixhi/EE3-Builds/1.6.4/README.md

 Still highly unstable.

 Since I last posted?
-Massive localization changes (I'm sure Wliu filled everyone in), and more work on DynEMC.
+Massive localization changes, and more work on DynEMC.
 EE3 was just made compilable in 1.6.4 ~today.

-The only "visible" changes were a new Alchemy Table (yay!) which has not been coded in yet, and some name changes (localization stuff).
+The only "visible" changes were a new Alchemy Table which has not been coded in yet, and some name changes.